Stoika Milanova: Career

-Milanova came second in the international Queen Elisabeth Competition in Brussels (1967), beating Gidon Kremer, among others.
+Milanova achieved the second prize of the international Queen Elisabeth Competition in Brussels (1967). beating Gidon Kremer, among others.
 She appeared in 1968 at the Bath Festival, where she played with Yehudi Menuhin and the pianist Clifford Curzon.
 In 1970, she won the Carl Flesch International Violin Competition in London, and made her London concert debut that year.

 She appeared during the 1970s as a soloist with major orchestras, initially in the UK and then in the rest of Europe.
-She made her Proms debut in 1971, playing Mendelssohn's Violin Concerto with the BBC Symphony Orchestra, conducted by Sir Colin Davis, and made two further Proms appearances, conducted by Sir Andrew Davis (1972) and James Lockhart (1973).
+She made her Proms debut in 1971, playing Mendelssohn's Violin Concerto with the BBC Symphony Orchestra, conducted by Sir Colin Davis, and made two further Proms appearances, of Beethoven's Violin Concerto conducted by Sir Andrew Davis (1972) and of Mozart's Sinfonia Concertante, alongside violist Csaba Erdélyi and conducted by James Lockhart (1973).
 She toured in Japan with the Yomiuri Nippon Symphony Orchestra in 1975 or 1976, and appeared as a soloist at the Hong Kong Arts Festival with The Hallé (1976).
 In 1976, she made a particularly successful tour of Australia, and first appeared in the United States and Canada in 1978.

 Her performing career reached its height in the 1970s and early 1980s; she continued to perform frequently into the 2000s, and was still giving recitals in the mid-to-late 2010s.
-Her duo partners have included the pianists Radu Lupu and Malcolm Frager, as well as her sister Dora, and, from the 1980s, her daughter Yova, also a violinist.
+Her duo partners included the pianists Radu Lupu and Malcolm Frager, as well as her sister Dora, and, from the 1980s, her daughter Yova, also a violinist.
 A recital with Lupu of Schubert and Franck in Bath in 1971 was described as "beautiful" by Hugo Cole, who commented, however, that it was Lupu who gave the performance "new ideas and emotional depth."
 A performance of Prokofiev's Violin Concerto No. 1 in Birmingham in 1975 was described by Anthony Cross as "displaying considerable technical wizardry" but "somewhat handicapped by a small tone".
-Her violin is a Guarneri del Gesù "Consolo", dated 1733.
+She played a Guarneri del Gesù "Consolo", dated 1733.

-In 2005–10, Milanova taught at the State Conservatory of Venezuela and as of 2016, was a professor and chair of violin at the State Academy of Music (Bulgarian State Conservatory) in Sofia.
-She has given masterclasses in various European cities, as well as in Venezuela, and has also passed on her father's violin teaching method to teachers in Bulgaria and Venezuela.
+From 2005 until 2010, Milanova taught at the State Conservatory of Venezuela.
+In 2016 she was appointed professor, chair of violin, at the State Academy of Music in Sofia.
+She gave masterclasses in various European cities as well as in Venezuela, passing on her father's violin teaching method.